15 Essential Filmmaking Techniques Every Filmmaker Should Know

 By shooting a scene from the perspective of each character, you give your editor a greater sense of control over the final result of the film.
 However, really great shot reverse shot goes beyond just the practical nuances of shooting enough ‘coverage’ for your editor to work with.

-As illustrated in this documentary from Every Frame A Painting, a shot reverse shot can lead to a dramatic connection between the audience and characters on screen, leading to a sense of longing for the unveiling of information.
+A shot reverse shot can lead to a dramatic connection between the audience and characters on screen, leading to a sense of longing for the unveiling of information.

 The next time you shoot a conversation scene, try to go beyond a simple wide shot and include a conversational shot reverse shot scene.
 You’ll thank me in post.